Cold Laser Frequently Asked Questions And Answers

 My medical condition isn't listed in the clinical studies.
 Can it be treated with a cold laser?

-TerraQuant cold lasers are suitable for pain, wound and skin conditions.
-Other condition have been treated using medical cold lasers (see clinical studies listed on this site).
+When cold lasers are FDA cleared, the approval is for a very specific application.
+It is against the FDA regulation to sell a product for an "off label" application.
+Once a product is purchased, it can be used for any application including off label use, at the owner's discretion.
+For professionals, they can not advertise the use of an FDA cleared product for any service that includes "off label" applications.
+Cold lasers are typically cleared for application based on pain control, inflammation reduction and increased healing.
+Other conditions have been treated using medical cold lasers (see clinical studies listed on this site).
 Doctors often prescribe cold laser therapy for patients that are not responding to traditional therapy and new therapies are being developed constantly.
 Always consult your doctor.

 My medical condition has not been diagnosed.
-Can I still use TerraQuant?
+Can I still use a Cold Laser?

 What about Visual Safety or Eye Damage?

 Yes.
 Laser therapy is a drug-free, non invasive alternative therapy.
-In many cases it provide superior healing ability to conventional treatment.
+In many cases it provides superior healing ability to conventional treatment.
 Use the following guidelines:

 What happens if something goes wrong with my device?

-TerraQuant comes with a full two-year warranty.
-Should anything go wrong during the warranty period, we will either repair or replace your device free of charge.
+All our product come with a manufacturer's warranty.
+Should anything go wrong during the warranty period, we will work with you to get the device repaired or replaced.

 What is the delivery time?